FoxeliaFR/RandomJavaTools/foxapi-nms/api/src/main/java/fr/foxelia/tools/minecraft/bukkit/nms/toast/README.md

 A toast notification is a small popup that appears in the top right corner of the screen.
 It is used to display a message to the user without interrupting their current activity.
 In minecraft, you receive a toast when you receive an advancement, unlock a recipe or complete a challenge.

+## Searching old one class system ?

+Before the API worked with only one class.
+Now, the API works with a class and an interface.
+This change allows us to support multiple versions of Minecraft.
+You can find the old class [here](https://github.com/FoxeliaFR/RandomJavaTools/tree/5d101c3ad3febfd83303ca2054c694c7c999137c/foxapi-core/src/fr/foxelia/tools/minecraft/bukkit/nms/toast)

 ## Why I created this class ?